microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/New-MgAgreement.md

     - `[UserEmail <String>]`: Email of the user when the acceptance was recorded.
     - `[UserId <String>]`: The identifier of the user who accepted the agreement.
 Supports $filter (eq).
     - `[UserPrincipalName <String>]`: UPN of the user when the acceptance was recorded.
   - `[DisplayName <String>]`: Display name of the agreement.
-The display name is used for internal tracking of the agreement but isn't shown to end users who view the agreement.
+The display name is used for internal tracking of the agreement but is not shown to end users who view the agreement.
 Supports $filter (eq).
   - `[File <IMicrosoftGraphAgreementFile>]`: agreementFile
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[CreatedDateTime <DateTime?>]`: The date time representing when the file was created.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.